jeremypw/skeleton/README.md

 ```

 ## Changing the name of the project
-Replace `com.github.jeremypw.skeleton` with a unique project name wherever it occurs in the source code, in the name of the Flatpak manifest (`.yaml` file) and in the filenames in `data` and `po` that contain `skeleton`.
+Replace `com.github.jeremypw.skeleton` with a unique project name wherever it occurs in the source code, in the name of the Flatpak manifest (`.yaml` file).
+Remove and regenerate the `.pot` and `.po` files according to instructions below.
 In the instructions below the new project name is represented by `[PROJECTNAME]`.
+Commit changes to git.

 ## Dependencies
 You'll need the following dependencies to build the project: